captainsalih/Note/log.md

 4) there is also active8 that still not train, get 50 out of it
 5) FLat is getting better with new net
 6) on optimize new tool surface density, there is a animation of H
 7) I Think its not neccessary to know how many H, may be distribution is enough, write it first

+# OCT 19-20
+1) Complete high temperature 340,350,360 of acetic acid
+2) Run high temperature for acetic adsorb
+3) create pyton for pka eval

 # TO DO
 1) pka anthony adsorb and not adsorb, paper, active learning, TEMPERATURE